icdevsorg/ovs-ledger/icrc85.md

 Azel currently only supports paying to a particular principal via the `deposit_cycles` and `wallet_receive endpoint.

-Suggested: Implement sending to `icrc84_deposit_cycles_notify` and an optional namespace to the custom properties for use when collecting data at the recieving canister.
+Suggested: Implement sending to `icrc84_deposit_cycles_notify` and an optional namespace to override the principal property  when sending data to the receiving canister.

 **Overrides**

 Customer overrides are handled via the dfx.json config file by adding an openValueSharing node to the custom node of your canister's configuration.
-Example:
+The provided example shows the user overriding the Burned Weight Halving to send cycles to the azel package(and the principal configured there), a hard coded principal, and a hard coded ICRC-1 account:

 ```
 "backend": {